 The large and growing elderly population is particularly susceptible to morbidity and mortality from RTIs.
 The elderly represent the fastest growing population across the globe.
-In the United States, RTIs are the fifth leading cause of death in people age 85 and over and the seventh leading cause of death in people age 65 and over.
+In the United States, RTIs are the second leading cause of hospitalizations in people age 85 and over and the fourth leading cause of hospitalizations in people age 65 and over.
 Mortality among people age 75 and over is highest each year during winter cold and flu season.
 Age is a risk factor for RTIs, with men aged 85-89 experiencing lower RTIs at twice the rate of men aged 65-69.
 As a result, RTIs, which are typically not serious in healthy adults, are exacerbated in the elderly.
+Approximately 62% of elderly aged 65 and older have comorbidities.
 Elderly patients with comorbidities may also be at a higher risk of morbidity and mortality due to RTIs as compared to healthy elderly subjects.
-Comorbidities among the elderly aged 65 and older are common, with approximately 14% having chronic obstructive pulmonary disease, or COPD, 7% having asthma, 20% having type 2 diabetes mellitus, or T2DM, and 13% having congestive heart failure, or CHF.
-Prior to initiating the Phase 2b clinical trial, PureTech Health conducted market research with five payers and 55 physicians in the United States.
-The results of the research provided further support that the efficacy demonstrated in the Phase 2a clinical trial is clinically meaningful and that there is unmet medical need in the elderly, particularly in the elderly at high risk of mortality from RTls.
-Specifically, a reduction in the incidence of RTls of similar or lower magnitude to that observed in the Phase 2a trial was described as a clinically meaningful improvement by the majority of respondents in a survey of 50 physicians.
-Further, 84% of the physicians who participated in the survey perceived that there is unmet need for either prophylactics or treatment options, or both, for viral respiratory infections.
-Phone interviews with payers also illustrated that, subject to FDA approval, payers may be able to include a product with our efficacy and safety profile into a preferred tier on their formularies and may request a modest rebate.
-The following figures highlight the number of elderly people in the United States, major European countries and Japan, along with their comorbidities, based on global census data and our market research performed in the U.S., and the historical rates of lower RTIs in the elderly population in the U.K.
+Comorbidities among the elderly are common, with approximately 7% having asthma, 20% having T2DM and 13% having congestive heart failure, or CHF.
+Prior to initiating the Phase 2b clinical trial, a market research study with five payors and 55 physicians in the United States was conducted.
+The results of the research provided further support that the results observed in the Phase 2a clinical trial are potentially clinically meaningful to physicians and that there is an unmet medical need in the elderly, particularly in the elderly at high risk of mortality from RTIs.
+Phone interviews with payors also illustrated that, subject to FDA approval, payors may be able to include a product with our efficacy and safety profile into a preferred tier on their formularies and may request a modest rebate.
+A more recent physician survey was also conducted in April 2018.
+We surveyed 100 physicians who treat 25,000 elderly patients monthly, which indicated that a therapeutic that reduced the incidence of RTIs by 25% would be considered to have clinically meaningful efficacy.
+Physicians in the survey would expect to prescribe a therapeutic that reduces the incidence of RTIs by 25-40% to 30-50% of their patients aged 65 and older with certain comorbidities or to patients 85 and older.
+Topline results from our Phase 2b trial demonstrated a statistically significant reduction in the percentage of patients 65 years and older who are non-smokers and do not have COPD, with one or more laboratory-confirmed RTIs in the RTB101 10 mg once daily cohort compared to placebo.
+We expect to evaluate RTB101 in subjects 65 years of age and older that do not have COPD and do not smoke in our pivotal trials.